momoso7/100-days-of-code/log.md

 **Today's Progress**: Plotting categorical data

 **Thoughts**: So many tools to remember!
 Box plot, line plot, count and bar plot..

+### Day 56: 09 January 2021
+**Today's Progress**: Legend, title, and putting all lessons regarding seaborn together

+**Thoughts**: I really need to put all of this information into real projects.
+Next stop, importing data with python.
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)